SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/SwpTrmLib/Methods/handy/setpaymentinstrument.md

 `string` PaymentInstrument - format is pan and expiry date separated by an equal sign.
 "PAN=MMYY"

 {% include alert.html type="informative" icon="info" header="There is an alternative"
-body="It also possible to pass the payment instrument when calling Payment and passing a `TransactionSetup` object" %}
+body="It is also possible to pass the payment instrument in a `TransactionSetup` object when calling Payment" %}

 [transactionsetup]: /pax-terminal/NET/includes/transactionsetup
 [payment]: /pax-terminal/NET/SwpTrmLib/Methods/essential/paymentasync